 Prices are very competitive, and discounts are offered regularly.
 Make sure you make a price comparison before booking as you will often find generous discounts.

 Are there any guided tours?
-Is it worth it?
+Are they worth it?

 There are a lot of tours from Amsterdam and Rotterdam to the Keukenhof Gardens.
 You will have a lot of benefits in booking a tour: